lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 ### 3.1 Diplomacy supports directed acyclic graphs

 Now let us dive into some details.
 Figure [1](#figure-1) is a simple TileLink interconnect depicted as Figure 2.2 in [[2]](#TileLink).
-Every hardware component (the white outer block) connected to the TileLink interconnect contains one or more TileLink _agent_.
+Every hardware component (the white outer block) connected to the TileLink interconnect contains one or more TileLink _agents_.
-Each _agent_ have at least one slave or master _interface_ which is directly connected to the TileLink.
+Each _agent_ has at least one slave or master _interface_ which is directly connected to the TileLink.
 Each pair of _interfaces_ is connected by a single _link_ which contains 3 or 5 different uni-directional _channels_ depending on the level of TileLink traffic support by the interfaces.